zhiyingfang2022/llm-d/SECURITY.md

 We're extremely grateful for security researchers and users that report vulnerabilities to the llm-d Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

-You can also email the private [llm-d-security-announce@googlegroups.com](mailto:llm-d-security-announce@googlegroups.com) list with the security details and the details expected for [all llm-d bug reports](https://github.com/llm-d/llm-d/blob/main/.github/ISSUE_TEMPLATE/bug_report.yaml).
+You can email the private [llm-d-security-reporting@googlegroups.com](mailto:llm-d-security-reporting@googlegroups.com) list with the security details and the details expected for [all llm-d bug reports](https://github.com/llm-d/llm-d/blob/dev/.github/ISSUE_TEMPLATE/bug.yml).

 ### When Should I Report a Vulnerability?